Ricks-Lab/gpu-utils/README.md

 fan details from the utility.
 The *--force_write* option can be used to force all configuration parameters to be written to the GPU.
 The default behavior is to only write changes.

-## New in this Release -  v3.5.5
+## New in this Release -  v3.5.6

-* Include debian release package.
-* Check gtk initialization for errors and handle nicely.
-* Use logger to output plot exceptions.
-* Check number of compatible and readable GPUs at utility start.
-* Minor User Guide and man page improvements.
-* Use minimal python packages in requirements.
+* Fixed issue in reading AMD FeatureMask for Kernel 5.11

 ## Development Plans